 2. Define dual diagnosis.

-7. Learn behavior support strategies to use based on the mental illness.
+8. Learn behavior support strategies for the 4 mental illnesses.

 9. Learn about the 5 different psychotropic drug classes and major side effects associated with the drug class (i.e., akathisia, tardive dyskinesia, dystonia, and parkinsonism.